About Crabel Capital Management

-In 1992, Toby launched the Crabel Diversified Futures program as a stand-alone product.
+In 1992, Toby launched the Crabel Diversified Futures program.
 He spent the next few years systematizing core ideas to reduce risk introduced by discretion and developing critical research and trade generation software that’s still in use today.
-In 1998, Crabel Capital Management launched the Crabel Multi-Product program as a commingled fund comprised of Toby’s legacy Crabel Diversified Futures strategies.
+In 1998, Crabel Capital Management launched the Crabel Multi-Product program as a commingled fund composed of Toby’s legacy Crabel Diversified Futures strategies.

-Throughout the 2000s, Crabel continued to diversify and improve the Crabel Multi-Product program with the addition of uncorrelated, robust trading strategies obtained via joint ventures with external portfolio teams and by leveraging internal talent.
-By 2008, Crabel had experienced its largest expansion period in terms of adding research talent, which broadened our horizons and laid the groundwork for the modern era, kicking off all future research improvements for the firm.
+Throughout the 2000’s, Crabel continued to diversify and improve the Crabel Multi-Product program with the addition of uncorrelated, robust trading strategies obtained via joint ventures with external portfolio teams and by leveraging internal talent.
+By 2008, Crabel had experienced its largest expansion period in terms of adding research talent, which broadened our horizons and laid the groundwork for the modern era.

-Also during this time, we intensely focused on fully automating the trade execution process to more effectively serve our clients.
+Also during this time, we intensely focused on fully automating the trade execution process to serve our clients more effectively.
 Between 2004 and 2005, Crabel implemented straight-through processing for stocks and futures that served as a catalyst for further automation.
-In early 2007, these efforts reached their height and after extensive research, development, and testing, Crabel implemented full execution automation in early 2009
+In early 2007, these efforts reached their height and after extensive research, development, and testing, Crabel implemented full execution automation in early 2009.

 Following the automation efforts of the prior decade and fueled by our research expansion along with a growth in assets, Crabel launched a multi-year project beginning in 2010 that resulted in the creation of our proprietary Crabel Trading System (CTS) that integrates numerous functions like data management, internal risk controls, and trade execution.
 Between 2011 and 2013, we added co-locations in Chicago, New York, Frankfurt, and Hong Kong to enable more efficient trading in nearly 200 global markets.